Compile-Time Computation in Modern C++

 constexpr double y() const { return y_; }

-The entire table is embedded in the binary as constant data —
+The entire table is baked into the binary as constant data -- zero runtime initialization.

 constexpr auto build_squares_table() {